n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 ![Half-form formation](/images/devanagari/devanagari-half.png)

-In addition, the sequence "Rra,Halant" (occurring before the base consonant) will take on the "eyelash Ra" form.
+In addition, the sequence "Rra,Halant" (occurring before the base consonant or syllable base) will take on the "eyelash Ra" form.
 Because this substitution is defined as the canonical half form of "Rra" in `<dev2>`, the shaping engine does not need to implement any special handling to support it.